Dennis Maurice

 Download: My Headshot

-As a thought leader, Dennis has been consulted and published widely on the topics of racial equity, justice, and anti-Blackness, including articles in the Washington Post, Socialist Worker, CBS Money as well as his books: What My Colored Eyes See (2009) and Black Washed: A Collection of Essays, Poems, Dreams, and Letters Addressed to Black Folk (2021).
-He will soon release his forthcoming book, Other Side of Soil: Our Journey through Mud and Magic (Very Black Books, 2022).
-Previously, he served on the Board of Directors for the Greater Philadelphia Hispanic Chamber of Commerce, YMCA — Columbia North, and Arch Street Preschool.
+As a thought leader, Dennis has been consulted on the topics of racial equity, justice, activism, political landscape, and anti-Blackness, including articles in the Washington Post, Socialist Worker, and CBS Money as well as his books: What My Colored Eyes See (2009) and Black Washed: A Collection of Essays, Poems, Dreams, and Letters Addressed to Black Folk (2022).
+He will soon publish scholarship with his mother, Adrianne Dumpson-Diggs, in their book Radical Sensitivity: Awareness Practices for Humane Communities (Very Black Books, 2025).
+In addition, his forthcoming book, Other Side of Soil: Our Journey through Mud and Magic (Very Black Books, 2025).
+Previously, he served on the Board of Directors the Education Works, Greater Philadelphia Hispanic Chamber of Commerce, YMCA — Columbia North, Arch Street Preschool, EducationWorks, Philadelphia Pride Collective, and Chair of the Abortion Liberation Fund of Pennsylvania.

-Dennis holds a BA in Philosophy (concentration in English Literature) from the nation's first degree granting HBCU, Lincoln University of Pennsylvania, and earned an MBA in Global Finance with fellowship & residency in Santiago, Chile and São Paulo, Brazil from Saint Joseph’s University.
-He is currently a Ph.D. student studying Social Justice Education at the University of San Diego.
+Dennis holds a BA in Philosophy (concentration in English Liberal Arts) from the nation's first degree granting HBCU, Lincoln University of Pennsylvania, and earned an MBA in Global Finance with fellowship & corporate residency in Santiago, Chile and São Paulo, Brazil from Saint Joseph’s University.
+He is currently on a doctoral journey and has conducted research on the mental health of Black education leaders as a Ph.D. student in Social Justice Education at the University of San Diego.

 CAREER HIGHLIGHTS